 Excess amounts of these vasoactive substances can cause both hypertension and hypotension (high and low blood pressure respectively).
-In extreme cases this can lead to what is known as a (carcinoid) crisis situation.
-It is said by one very well-known NET expert to “not to be something which happens randomly to all patients, it is usually linked to a medical procedure of some sort when you are having anaesthesia”.
-Dr Eric Liu also said “Luckily it is relatively uncommon”.
+In extreme cases this can lead to what is known as a crisis situation.

 How is the risk managed?

 Dental visits involving anaesthetics can also be an issue and you can see Dr Woltering’s advice in my blog about the 5 Es of Carcinoid Syndrome.
-Additionally there is advice for users of ‘Epi Pens’.
+Additionally, there is also info for users of ‘Epi Pens’.
 You also need to derisk those situations.

 What about other types of NETs

-I highly suspect there are many examples from the NET world beyond the ‘carcinoid’ subtype of NETs and I’ve already given you one above.
-I’ll update this blog as I discover other examples.
+I highly suspect there are many examples from the NET world beyond what was once called the ‘carcinoid’ subtype of NETs and I’ve already given you at least one above.
+I’ll update this post as I discover other examples.
 In the meantime, make sure you ask your medical team about ‘crisis protection’ if you are to undergo any surgical or invasive medical procedure.
 Minor procedures should also be assessed.

-Do we need to rename the term Carcinoid Crisis to Neuroendocrine Crisis?
+Do we need to rename the term Carcinoid Crisis to Neuroendocrine Crisis or Hormonal Crisis?
 Probably …… let’s give it a red card!

 Top Posts & Pages in the last 48 hours (auto updates)